sbergot/mothership-assistant/README.md

 ## in development

-- add attacks on monsters
+- add attacks on monsters - done?
-- allow players to roll damage without rolling attack
+- allow players to roll damage without rolling attack - done ?
+- add speed stat on monsters
+- add quick roll button on rating component
 - add message to remind players to reduce stats/saves when stress goes over 20
 - schema version for games